AhmedGamal-Cs/LibraryManagementSystem/README.md

 Install MySQL and create the database.
 Use the table structures provided above to set up the tables.

-Configure Database Connection:
+2-Configure Database Connection:

-2-Update the Conn.getConnection() method in your project with your MySQL database credentials.
+Update the Conn.getConnection() method in your project with your MySQL database credentials.

-Run the Project:
+3-Run the Project:

-3-Open the project in NetBeans.
+Open the project in NetBeans.
 Run the project and test the functions.